Baume les Messieurs (Bourgogne-Franche-Comte), France September 2025 (Tour 12)

 Most of the town is focused around the church.
 There are one or two pretty places and there are a few good restaurants; which is to be expected in the birthplace of two of the all time great French Chefs, Albert and Michel Roux.
 They left for London in the 1960’s and opened the Le Gavroche Restaurant (the first UK restaurant to win first one Michelin Star and then two Michelin Stars and then 3 Michelin Stars and, if that wasn’t enough, they trained both Gordon Ramsey and Marco Pierre White).

-As was mentioned already, Charolles is home of iconic white Charolais Cow which supposedly produces the best tasting beef in the world and which has it’s own PDO (Protected Designation of Origin).
+As was mentioned already, Charolles is home to the iconic white Charolais Cow which supposedly produces the best tasting beef in the world and has it’s own PDO (Protected Designation of Origin).
 The village has a museum dedicated to the cow (the Maison du Charolais); the official tour of which ends with a tasting of the meat!?!
 I elected to try the beef in a restaurant later in the evening and had reserved a table for Vanya and I at La Bonne Franquette near the centre of the village.

 That evening Vanya and I took Nala and Beanie to La Bonne Franquette and after a warm welcome from the proprietors I ate a wonderfully tender sirloin with a quite exquisite taste (without the earthy taste which can sometimes mar the flavour of the beef).
 This may be because Charolais cows are fed only on local grass throughout the year?
 I don’t know but I can confirm it is excellent beef.